(LINKS TO MANUALS AND TREATISES VIA IMAGES BELOW)

 The Military Sabre

-The Military Sabre is a one handed cut and thrust curved backsword.
-While versions of sabre have existed all throughout history, the military sabre gained particular popularity for both infantry and cavalry during the Napoleonic Wars, especially among the British Army who developed many "Pattern" sabres.
-There are various manuals regarding the use of military sabre, often borrowed from earlier backsword systems, both mounted and on foot from the likes of famous fencers such as Henry Angelo, Alfred Hutton, George Silver, Charles Roworth and Donald McBane.
-Cavalry Sabres are typically heavier with it's point of balance close to the tip of the blade while Infantry Sabres typically are lighter with their points of balance closer to the hilt.
+The Military Sabre is a one handed curved cut and thrust sword.
+While versions of sabres have existed throughout history, the military sabre gained particular popularity for both infantry and cavalry during the Napoleonic Wars.
+There are various British fencing manuals regarding the use of military sabre, often borrowed from earlier backsword or smallsword systems, from the likes of famous fencers such as Henry Angelo, Alfred Hutton, George Silver, Charles Roworth and Donald McBane.

 "Infantry Sword Exercise"

 "Art of Defense on Foot with Broadsword and Sabre"

 The longsword, commonly known as the hand & half sword, bastard sword, or broadsword, is double-edged cut and thrust sword with a two-handed grip used primarily from the 13th to 16th centuries.
 There are various traditions and many treatises studying the use of the longsword, which is why it’s one of the most studied weapons in HEMA.

 German Longsword Treatises